-They were thicker than the hair on a dog’s back!!!
-I am sure they will thin themselves out over time but many will survive and live in the shade of their parents until their opportunity to grow to the canopy arises.
-That’s the thing about Sugar Maple that differs from most of the other trees in the forest.
-Their young can grow and survive in the heavy shade of the forest.
+They were thicker than the hair on a dog’s back!
+I’m sure they will thin themselves out over time but many will survive and live in the shade of their parents until their opportunity to grow to the canopy.
+Sugar Maple differs from the other trees in the forest because their young can grow in the heavy shade of the forest.

-As the kings of the forest, Sugar Maples truly have many servants that support them in their rise to prominence.
+As kings, Sugar Maples have many servants who support them in their rise to prominence.
 For instance, the Black Cherry, Hawthorns, and Ash trees among others are the pioneer species that prepare land for the Sugar Maples to live in.
-These other species move into open areas, grow up, drop leaves and over many years develop a canopy and leaf mulch ground layer that feeds the soils as preparation for the infiltration of the Sugar Maple to a new woodland.
+These other species move into open areas, grow up, then drop their leaves.
+Over many years, these servants develop the leaf mulch ground layer that feeds the soils, welcoming Sugar Maple to the woodland.
 The Maples are not capable of invading new open areas on their own and taking over.

-This helps explain why Sugar Maples are best used for landscaping in rich, well drained soils and need to be mulched and watered during a drought.
+This helps explain why Sugar Maples are best used for landscaping in rich, well-drained soils.
+They need to be mulched and watered during a drought.
 We have to treat them like the kings they are.

-When siting Sugar Maple in landscapes particular attention should be paid to drainage.
-If at any time water sits at the base of the trees it may encounter the Verticillium fungus in the soil.
+Particular attention should be paid to drainage when siting Sugar Maples in landscapes.
+If at any time water sits at the base of the trees it may encounter Verticillium Wilt fungus in the soil.
 This disease can slowly kill or disfigure trees.
-The pathogen invades the vascular tissue (plant veins) through the roots and cuts off flow of water and nutrients to portions of the plant.
-It is perhaps the number one killer of Sugar Maples planted in landscapes in our area.
+The pathogen invades the vascular tissue (plant veins) through the roots and cuts off the flow of water and nutrients.
+It’s perhaps the number one killer of Sugar Maples in our area.